 Let’s face it!
 Elementary-age students love Halloween and you are going to need resources read-to-go to get you through this month!
 I can help with that.
 I have STEM Challenges, reading comprehension sets, and Boom Cards that will be an easy grab for you!

 In this post, for your convenience, you may find Amazon Affiliate links to resources.
 This means that Amazon will pass on small percentages to me with your purchase of items.
 This will not create extra costs for you at all!
 It will help me keep this blog running!

 This challenge started as a way to lift a tiny pumpkin.
 My original idea was to use a small gourd-type pumpkin but I could not find any.

 So, I used these plastic pumpkins instead.
-I found them t the Dollar Tree and have used them for several years now.
+I found them at Dollar Tree and have used them for several years now.
 They were not heavy enough so I added sand.
 You could also add water.

-The challenges is to rig a device that will lift the pumpkin and carry it back down safely.
+The challenge is to rig a device that will lift the pumpkin and carry it back down safely.

 Haunted House Maze

 My students really love this.
 They love all mazes but decorating one with Halloween items just makes it more fun.

 You can make these inside a gift box or use a box that soft drinks come in.
 Both are a great size.

 I bought the Halloween decoration at Dollar Tree and we used a rolling eyeball to get through our mazes.